rbohl/liferay-docs/developer/frameworks/articles/data-engine/01-data-definition-api/01-data-definition-api-operations.markdown

 `DEDataDefinitionService.execute()`.

 Required parameters:

 - `long companyId`
 - `long groupId`
 - `String keywords`

 Optional parameters:

 - `int start`
 - `int end`

 When a data definition is created, it includes a name and description field.
 The search operation returns any data definition with at least one of the keywords in its name or description.
-It also implements relevance scoring, so that data definitions that best match the keywords are returned first.
+It also implements relevance scoring, so data definitions that best match the keywords are returned first.
 Results are paginated if the optional `start` and `end` parameters are included.

 ## Counting the Searched Data Definitions